List of awards and nominations received by Amy Winehouse: mtvU Woodie Awards

 mtvU is a division of MTV Networks that broadcasts a 24-hour television channel that is available on more than 750 college and university campuses across the United States.
 A Viacom-owned channel, mtvU provides an alternative to standard music television for college students, and gives advertisers and music promotion companies access to college-age viewers, a valuable but traditionally difficult-to-reach demographic group. mtvU also has its own annual awards show, the mtvU Woodie Awards, where winners are determined by online voting.
 Winehouse was nominated once.

+National Recording Registry

+The American National Recording Registry was established by the Library of Congress in 2000 to preserve sound recordings that are culturally important.
+Winehouse has one work inducted.

 NME Awards

-The NME Awards are an annual music awards show founded by the music magazine NME.
+The NME Awards is an annual music awards show founded by the British music magazine NME.
 Winehouse received two awards from six nominations.